superstreamlabs/memphis.go/README.md

 c, err := memphis.Connect("<memphis-host>",
 	"<application type username>",
-	memphis.ConnectionToken("<broker-token>"), // you will get it on application type user creation memphis.Password("<string>")) // password or connection token - can't be both, depends on how you deploy memphis
+	memphis.ConnectionToken("<broker-token>"), // you will get it on application type user creation memphis.Password("<string>")) // depends on how Memphis deployed - default is token-based authentication
 ```
 <br>
 It is possible to pass connection configuration parameters, as function-parameters.